cloudnative-pg/docs/versioned_docs/version-1.25/recovery.md

 - Otherwise, the operator selects the last available backup, in chronological order.

-### Point-in-Time Recovery (PITR) from `VolumeSnapshot` Objects
+### PITR from `VolumeSnapshot` objects

-The following example demonstrates how to perform a **Point-in-Time Recovery (PITR)** using:
+The example that follows uses:

-- A Kubernetes `VolumeSnapshot` of the `PGDATA` directory, which provides the base backup.
-This snapshot is specified in the `recovery.volumeSnapshots` section and is named `test-snapshot-1`.
+- A Kubernetes volume snapshot for the `PGDATA` containing the base backup from which to start the recovery process.
+This snapshot is identified in the `recovery.volumeSnapshots` section and called `test-snapshot-1`.
-- A recovery object store (in this case, MinIO) containing the archived WAL files.
-The object store is defined via a Barman Cloud Plugin `ObjectStore` resource (not shown here), and referenced using the `recovery.source` field, which points to an external cluster configuration.
+- A recovery object store in MinIO containing the WAL archive.
+The object store is identified by the `recovery.source` option in the form of an external cluster definition.

-The cluster will be restored to a specific point in time using the `recoveryTarget.targetTime` option.
+The recovery target is based on a requested timestamp.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1